 It’s prepared in partnership with parents/carers and young people, professionals working across education, health and social care specialist services.

-The special educational provision described in an EHC plan must be provided by the child or young person’s local authority (“LA”).
-This means an EHC plan can give a child or young person extra educational support.
-It can also give parents and young people more choice about which school or other setting the child or young person can attend.
+The special educational provision described in an EHCP must be provided by the child or young person’s local authority (LA).
+The EHCP also provides families with a wider choice of options about which school or other setting the child or young person can attend.
 The EHCP is reviewed annually.

 EHCPs are focused on: